JingzOoi/JZs-Web-Scrapers/README.md

 <pre>URL here: </pre>

-The script will look for the number of images in the first 10 pages.
+The script will look for the number of images in the first 10 pages (for zerochan and danbooru).
 When prompted, enter "y" to download the images in the first 10 pages (or less), "n" to exit, or an integer to tell it to download images up to that page number.

 <pre>x images found within the first 10 pages.
 Download?
 Y/N </pre>